 150g of dark chocolate

 Prepare a baking tray with parchment paper or a silicon sheet.

-In a large mixing bowl, mix the coconut oil with the sugar.
+In a large mixing bowl, mix the coconut oil or butter with the sugar till thoroughly mixed.

 Cut the vanilla pod in half lengthways and scrape the black tar-like seeds out and put into the bowl with the oil and sugar or add the vanilla extract if using.